devnich/elisp/purcell_mods/README.md

 * init-preload-local.el
 * init-themes.el

 Is buffer swapping different in new version?
-Check dired customizations at work
+Check dired customizations or ibuffer-other-buffer at work